kryton-me/kryton-me.github.io/2022-04-SDR on Mac.md

 ## Amature / Ham radio transmissions

-* Modulation mode: lots
-* Channel spacing: many?
-* SDR bandwidth: 6kHz on fm
-* Dongle mode: Direct sampling (Q branch) & Direct off (28.8MHz in middle of 10m band)
-* ITU bands: see link below
-* Wavelenght(s): see varous links below.

-I have not explored thease bands yet but I plan to see if I can pick up the International space station.

 For a list of amatur bands see the ITU Radio regulation site.

 * 🇺🇳 [ITU amature radio regulations](https://life.itu.int/radioclub/rr/rindex.htm)